 The Officials' Award aims to recognize and celebrate the outstanding achievements and significant contributions of male and female officials to amateur sport.
 The selection of the recipients is based on their dedication, history, and achievements in officiating.
 The award will be presented to one male and one female official.

-The 2018 Saskatchewan Sport Awards nominations are open until December 4, 2018.
+The 2019 Saskatchewan Sport Awards nominations are open until midnight December 6, 2019.

 An Active or Affiliate member can nominate 1 official per category for this award (e.g. one male & one female) per year.
 All persons are eligible whether their achievements as an amateur sport official are volunteer-based or remunerated.

 To be eligible to receive an Officials' Award, the official must:

 - Be officiating in an amateur sport that is recognized as an Active member of Sask Sport Inc.

 - Be actively officiating during the year of the nomination and be a member in good standing with the provincial sport organization.